RahimMirani/AI-Chat-with-YouTube/PROJECT_OVERVIEW.md

 This document outlines the phased development plan for creating a Chrome extension that allows users to chat with a YouTube video.

-## Phase 1: Core Backend - Transcript Processing and Q&A
+## Phase 1: Core Backend - Transcript Processing and Q&A (Completed)

 This phase focuses on creating a service that can understand a YouTube video and answer questions about it, without timestamp awareness.